Special Licenses in WashingtonPage Overview

 - Be at least 21 years old.

-- Have successfully completed a training course approved by the Department of Licensing.
+- Have successfully completed a training course approved by the Department of Licensing (DOL).

 - Pass a criminal background check conducted by the Washington State Patrol.

-- Own a medical certificate verifying that you're physically approved to be a chauffeur.
+- Have a medical certificate verifying that you're physically approved to be a chauffeur.

 Chauffeuring in SUVs

-The Department of Licensing (DOL) defines a sport utility vehicle as a vehicle which seats three to six passengers behind the driver, and possesses a minimum wheelbase of 116 inches.
+The Department of Licensing (DOL) defines a sport utility vehicle as a vehicle which seats 3 to 6 passengers behind the driver, and possesses a minimum wheelbase of 116 inches.

-You don't need a special license.
-If you're younger than 13, you must stay on roads designated off-highway and be with someone 18 or older who's got a driver's license.
+You don't need a special license to drive an ATV in Washington.
+If you're younger than 13 years old, you must stay on roads designated off-highway and be with someone 18 years old or older who has a driver's license.